TheMannu/Devops-Tools-Installation-Configurations/EBS.md

 - Run  -  resize2fs  /dev/xvda1                -> Now the complete EBS volume is formated
 - Check with   -  df -h                             -> Now the increased vole of EBS is visible

+Attache an EBS volume to multiple EC2
+- Create the EBS Volume of desired Sizethat u want to attach with Multiple EC2 instances
+- The EBS volumes should Support Multi Attache and also should be Enabled such as "Io1 & Io2"